Juliana L. Pellegrini Trigo

 Pellegrini Trigo

-Juliana Pellegrini is an Italian-Brazilian architect with a passion for integrated design solutions, emphasizing a holistic, collaborative, and multidisciplinary approach.
-She specializes in building science research, focusing on high-performance building design with an emphasis on sustainability, decarbonization, and indoor environmental quality.
+Juliana is an Italian-Brazilian architect with over 25 years of professional experience, specializing in integrated design solutions through a holistic, collaborative, and multidisciplinary approach.
+Her work focuses on building science, with emphasis on high-performance design, sustainability, decarbonization, and indoor environmental quality (IEQ).

-In ASHRAE, Juliana serves on the Honor & Awards Committee and is a voting member of Technical Committees T.C.
+Within ASHRAE, Juliana contributes at both the Society and regional levels.
+She currently serves on Society Standing Committees and participates in Technical Committees T.C.
 2.8 (Building Environmental Impacts and Sustainability) and T.C.
 7.1 (Integrated Building Design).
-Regionally, for Region XII (Florida, Central America, and South America), she is the Regional Vice-Chair of Student Activities and was the first woman to serve as President of the ASHRAE Brazil Chapter (2021-2022).
+In Region XII — covering Florida, Central America, and South America — she serves as Regional Vice-Chair for Student Activities (SA RVC).
+She was the first woman to serve as President of the ASHRAE Brazil Chapter (2021–2022) and remains engaged in governmental affairs initiatives.
+Her contributions include supporting the adaptation and implementation of international standards and the development of local frameworks for energy efficiency and whole life carbon accounting in the built environment.

 Topic